Constant fear, missed milestones, and showers before hugs: The coronavirus is unleashing an agonizing ‘new normal’ on medical workers and their families

 - Carter Musgrave

-But Musgrave doesn’t get to see his family that much anymore.
-A magnitude-5.7 earthquake rattled Utah just after 7 a.m. on March 18, and despite everyone being a bit afraid, Musgrave was forced to leave for work.
+But Musgrave doesn’t get to see his family that much anymore at all because of the long hours he’s working.
+Even after a magnitude-5.7 earthquake rattled Utah on the morning of March 18, he went in to work.

 “My days have been difficult,” he said.
 “I have been staying several hours late after a 10-hour shift, trying to keep up.
 Many of the days I’m gone before my kids wake up and [I come] home after they’ve gone to sleep, so I miss seeing my kids.”

-Musgrave works for a pharmacy that is located inside a grocery store that shuts at 4 p.m. every day because it’s not receiving shipments of goods.
-But the knowledge that his community relies on him has pushed Musgrave to be creative and turn to curbside delivery even after the shop has closed its doors.
+Musgrave works for a pharmacy located inside a grocery store.
+The store shuts at 4 p.m. every day because it’s not receiving shipments of goods, but Musgrave got creative and now turns to to curbside delivery after the shop closes.

-The physical and mental rigors of his job, however, are lost on his children.

 “Both of my kids are very young, so they don’t fully understand why everyone is home except Dad,” he said.
 “I hope one day they will understand what I was doing, that I was fighting for the health of our community, and keeping good on my oath as a pharmacist.”